VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/business processes 9d09430927704fcf8fdf1ee4e00cabbc.md

 Originally found at: https://robinmennens.github.io/Portfolio/stableprocessgraphs.html
 Size: 13 graphs from 11 to 50 nodes and up to 772 edges
 Number of Graphs: 0
-References: A Stable Graph Layout Algorithm for Processes (https://www.notion.so/A-Stable-Graph-Layout-Algorithm-for-Processes-35d585a25b63442b89c4977095ec923f?pvs=21)
+Origin Paper: A Stable Graph Layout Algorithm for Processes (https://www.notion.so/A-Stable-Graph-Layout-Algorithm-for-Processes-35d585a25b63442b89c4977095ec923f?pvs=21)
 Appeared in years: 1
 Type of Collection: Lost/Unavailable is it stored properly?: No